Neato Robotics Botvac D6 Connected Robovac review

-The D-shape design allows for a longer brush, enabling the unit to vacuum a larger area in less time.
+The interesting design of this robot vacuum allows for a longer brush, enabling the unit to vacuum a larger area in less time.
 The shape also means the unit can buff right up to the wall.

-Using three brushes and optimised ultra-performance filter, the D6 can handle a range of flooring, dust and even pet hairs.
+Using three brushes and optimised ultra-performance filter, the D6 can handle a range of flooring, dust and can even clear up pet hair.

 Overall the Neato Robotics Botvac D6 Connected scores high with an 8/10!

-- Multiple control methods including Apps and IFTTT
+- Multiple control methods including Neato app and IFTTT

 - Intelligent navigation including no-go areas